spodell/Darkhorse2/README.txt

 ----------------------------------------
 INSTALLATION

-   Installation is performed using a script that tests availability
-    of pre-requisite programs and databases and creates a customized configuration file, based on interactive user input.
-Optionally, a template configuration file is provided (templates/config_template),
+   Installation is performed using a script that tests availability of pre-requisite programs and databases based on a user-customized configuration file.
+A template configuration file is provided (templates/config_template), which must be manually edited to include appropriate local information, including paths to downloaded files, MySQL database name, MySQL user name, and MySQL user password.
-    which can be manually edited and specified as an additional command line parameter to the installation program:

-        ./install_darkhorse2.pl  -p program_directory_path

-            OR

-         ./install_darkhorse2.pl  -p program_directory_path -c config_filename

-    Note that the installation script may take a substantial amount of time to run (e.g many hours).
-If more than 16GB of RAM are available at the time of program execution, performance can be accelerated by adjusting the "max_lines_per_packet" parameter in the configuration file.
+   If more than 16GB of RAM are available at the time of program execution, performance can be accelerated by increasing the "max_lines_per_packet" parameter in the configuration file.
 However, if this parameter is set too high, MySQL operations will fail due to insufficient memory (typical error message is something like DBD::mysql::db do failed: MySQL server has gone away.)
-Recommended settings, based on total system memory, ar as follows:
+Recommended settings, based on total system memory, are as follows:

     	16 GB RAM  [max_lines_per_packet]=4000  (default value)
     	32 GB RAM  [max_lines_per_packet]=8000
     	64 GB RAM  [max_lines_per_packet]=16000

+   The user-edited version of the configuration file is passed as a command line parameter to the installation program:

+         ./install_darkhorse2.pl  -p program_directory_path -c config_filename

-   In addition to creating and populating required MySQL tables, the installation script produces a new configuration file (if none was specified on the command line), a log file containing detailed notes on any errors that may have occurred, and new fasta formatted sequence file of taxonomically informative sequences.
+   Note that the installation script may take a substantial amount of time to run (e.g many hours).
+In addition to creating and populating required MySQL tables, the installation script produces a log file containing detailed notes on any errors that may have occurred, and new fasta formatted sequence file of taxonomically informative sequences.
 The taxonomically informative fasta file will be named using the following convention:

                 databasename_informative_ref_seqs.fasta